 Scholarships - There are merit based and need based scholarships geared towards skilled trade, construction, and technical careers.
 Learn more about them in our article, list of scholarships for trade school.

 GI Bill - Active Duty and Veterans of the US Military can use the GI Bill to help pay for trade school.
-They just need to qualify and enroll at an approved school.
+You need to qualify and enroll at an approved school to use this program.
 The GI Bill can help pay for tuition, books, and other school supplies.

-“Students may choose the Post 9/11 GI Bill, Montgomery GI Bill Active Duty, or the Montgomery GI Bill Selected Reserve”.
+As a veteran, you may be able to use the Post 9/11 GI Bill, Montgomery GI Bill Active Duty, or the Montgomery GI Bill Selected Reserve depending on your service.
 Learn all about using the GI bill for trade school.